-The term “stigma” is defined as “a mark of disgrace associated with a particular circumstance, quality, or person” and is often seen applied to discriminated minorities or repeat offender criminals.
-All in all, stigma is rooted in prejudice, and in the realm of mental health can, at times, be more damaging than the disorder itself.
+The term “stigma” is defined as “a mark of disgrace associated with a particular circumstance, quality, or person”.
+It is often seen applied to discriminated minorities or repeat offender criminals.
+All in all, stigma is rooted in prejudice.
+And in the realm of mental health can, at times, be more damaging than the disorder itself.

-In this article we will debunk some long-held myths about mental illness, in an attempt to educate the reader and combat these stigmas.
-Also, we will detail how these negative attitudes surrounding mental illness not only affect people from the external world onto them, but also from within.
+In this article we will debunk some long-held myths about mental illness.
+Our attempt is to educate the reader and combat these stigmas.
+Also, we will detail how these negative attitudes surrounding mental illness not only affects people from the external world onto them, but also from within.
 Finally, we will examine some prominent, and probably surprising, celebrities and public figures that have struggled with mental illness.

 Commonly Held Myths Surrounding Mental Illness

 Hollywood and the popular media have done a fantastic job over the years categorizing and stigmatizing individuals with mental illnesses as distasteful, spineless and dangerous.
-As a result, these stereotypical beliefs have trickled down and engulf conversations as soon as the words ‘mental health’ are brought up.
-The majority of common conception surrounding mental health is myth, and what follows are some, but not all, misbeliefs widely held about mental illness:
+As a result, these stereotypical beliefs as well as the stigma have trickled down and engulf conversations as soon as the words ‘mental health’ are brought up.
+The majority of common conception surrounding mental health is myth.
+What follows are some, but not all, misbeliefs widely held about mental illness: